Major Joe Biden Donor Funded Study That Did Not Find Evidence Of Big Tech Conservative Bias

-The Monday report from New York University that found no evidence of Big Tech bias against conservatives was funded by Craig Newmark, a donor to Democrat Joe Biden’s presidential campaign, The Daily Caller reported.
-The study found that conservatives are promoting “political disinformation” by accusing technology companies of bias against their ideology and called for Biden to establish a Digital Regulatory Agency.
+The Monday report from New York University that found no evidence of Big Tech bias against conservatives was funded by Craig Newmark, a donor to Joe Biden's presidential campaign, The Daily Caller reported.
+The study found that conservatives are promoting "political disinformation" by accusing technology companies of bias against their ideology and called for Biden to establish a Digital Regulatory Agency.

 As noted by Axios, the report underlined the financial support it received from Craig Newmark Philanthropies, a private charitable foundation that provides financial support for anti-disinformation projects and journalism.
-While The Daily Caller admitted that the researchers noted Newmark’s financial support for the study, the publication underlined that they did not highlight his politics.
-Notably, Newmark donated $100,000 to the Biden Victory Fund — a political action committee linked to the Democrat’s successful presidential campaign.
+While The Daily Caller admitted that the researchers noted Newmark's financial support for the study, the publication underlined that they did not highlight his politics.

+Notably, Newmark donated $100,000 to the Biden Victory Fund — a political action committee linked to the Democrat's successful presidential campaign.
 Elsewhere, he donated $35,500 to the Democratic National Committee in June.

 Before Biden's campaign, Newmark has funded several other prominent Democrats in their bids for power.
 He was a prominent funder of former President Barack Obama, Democratic presidential candidate Hillary Clinton, and House Speaker Nancy Pelosi.